 The church is accused of encouraging:

-- Internal Resolution: Lawsuits allege that instead of reporting abuse to civil authorities, church leaders were instructed to handle matters internally, often encouraging clergy forgiveness and confidentiality.
+- Internal Resolution: Lawsuits allege that instead of reporting abuse to civil authorities, local church leaders were instructed to handle matters internally, often encouraging clergy forgiveness and confidentiality.
 This approach, while perhaps well-intentioned in some cases, effectively shielded abusers from legal consequences and prevented the abuse from being publicly known.

 - Shame and Guilt: Abuse survivors, especially those who were children at the time, were often made to feel shame or guilt about the abuse, further discouraging them from speaking out.
 This emotional burden, combined with the power dynamics of the church hierarchy, created a formidable barrier to justice.

 - Fear of Consequences: Survivors were sometimes led to believe that reporting abuse would bring shame upon their family or the church, potentially leading to social ostracism or other negative consequences.
 This instilled a deep-seated fear of speaking out.
+During the 1980s–1990s, church leaders failed to report abuse to authorities, often prioritizing institutional reputation and internal discipline over transparency and accountability.

 How the LDS Church Allegedly Handled Abuse